caoymg/RecSys-Note/Adversarial/Adversarial Training/notes on ACDN.md

 - Embedding Layer

-  Second, the one-hot encodings are embedded into continuous representations and add adversarial perturbations on them to construct adversarial examples in the Embedding Layer.
+  Second, the one-hot encodings are embedded into continuous representations and add adversarial perturbations on them to construct adversarial examples in the Embedding Layer.

 - Hidden Layers